aws-observability/amp-eks-iam/README.md

 ```
 $ amp-eks-iam \
-   -account=999999999999 -region=us-east-1 -cluster=eks-cluster \
+   -region=us-east-1 -cluster=eks-cluster \
    -namespace=grafana-agent \
    -service-account=grafana-agent
 ```

 ## Troubleshooting

-If you recieved an error telling "roleName" is above the character limits like below,
+If you received an error telling "roleName" is above the character limits like below,

 ```
 2021/02/20 09:46:27 Cannot create IAM role: failed to create the IAM role: ValidationError: 1 validation error detected: Value 'EKS-AMP-ServiceAccount-us-west-2-demo-prometheusdeployment-prometheusdeploymentaccount' at 'roleName' failed to satisfy constraint: Member must have length less than or equal to 64